-Introducing The Curious Viewer, the Mental Floss Binge-Watcher's Guide to Everything Great on Television
+Introducing The Curious Viewer, the Mental Floss Binge-Watcher's Guide to the Greatest Shows of the Past 20 Years

 The past two decades have put viewers firmly in the Golden Age of television, where showrunners have aspired to—and frequently achieved—an almost novelistic quality with series like The Sopranos, Breaking Bad, The Wire, and more.